 2. Fragrance Load and Color

-The second step is to consider the amount of fragrance or color you are planning to add to the candle.
-The more color or fragrance you include the thicker you’ll want your wick to be.
+The second step is to consider the amount of fragrance or color you plan to add to the candle.
+The more color or fragrance you include, the thicker you’ll want your wick to be.
 Use our fragrance load calculator to help with this step!

 3. Candle Wax Type